Computer Studies

 Img 5763

-There are two pathways: GCSE Computer Science 9-1 and Cambridge Nationals Information Technologies.
+There are two pathways: GCSE Computer Science 9-1 and WJEC Level1/2 Vocational Award in ICT.
 In order to give access to all students to an essential qualification and life skill, we are offering two different GCSE qualifications.
 It is our aim that one of these qualifications will suit each student at Chelmer Valley High School.
 We know the importance of having an ICT/Computing qualification on your CV and we hope you will have a good discussion with your parents on the importance of this life skill for your future learning and career development.
-Many students may not be so confident using computer software at Key Stage 3.
-You will be very surprised how you can gain confidence over a short period when you are spending five lessons fortnightly.

 When choosing a career, having a computer qualification is hugely beneficial to you, whatever you chose to do.
 Computing technology is constantly evolving - so be part of something special in years to come by choosing one of the exciting courses we are offering to you.
 The courses we have chosen provide a good foundation for those who aspire to be a computer scientist, computer programmer, apps developer, website designer, animator, graphic designer or game developer.
 Additionally, secondary skills such as logical thinking, planning, designing, testing and evaluating will also be developed.